smfm-project/sen2mosaic/docs/source/command_line.rst

 Processing to a mosaic
 ----------------------

+.. warning:: Be aware that documentation for the mosaicking script is currently a little out-dated.
+Use the --help flags to confirm available options.
+We recommend not using the --colour_balance or --cloud_mask options in general use for the best outputs.

 The final ``sen2mosaic`` processing step creates a composite image of multiple Sentinel-2 level 2A images in user-specified tiling grid.
 This script takes L2A data as input, selects the tiles that fall within the specified spatial extent, and mosaics available data into single-band GeoTiff files for easy use in classification systems.

 ``mosaic.py`` takes a directory containing level 2A .SAFE files, an output image extent (xmin, ymin, xmax, ymax) and projection EPSG code as inputs, along with a series of options to modify the compositing approach.